pixelatedbrian/fortnight-furniture/dev_diary.md

 ### Going forward (Immediate):
 * Roll back to 1.6 for speed, as model v2.2x
   * 2.2a: Test with non-augmented data, get a baseline for 2.2
+  * 2.2b: Evaluate SGD and see how it compares to baseline
-  * 2.2b: Evaluate weight decay for SGD and see how it compares to baseline
+  * 2.2c: Evaluate weight decay for SGD and see how it compares to baseline
-  * 2.2c: Taking better of 2.2a/b feed in current state of augmented images
+  * 2.2d: Taking better of 2.2a/b feed in current state of augmented images
-  * 2.2d: Disable rotation in augmentation and evaluate
+  * 2.2e: Disable rotation in augmentation and evaluate

 ### Going forward (week+ time range):
 * Reading about Yelp image classification winner they mentioned that dropping the last layer only was problematic because Inception v3 weights were overfitted to the 1000 class Iv3 predictors.
 So that person picked up features from the last Average Pooling and then worked from there.